cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 }
 ```

+#### Embedded applications calling into ICS-4

+Whenever embedded applications call into ICS-4, they must go through their parent application.
+For example, if ICS-20 wants to bind to the `transfer` port.
+Rather than calling `BindPort` directly, implementers must take care to ensure that this call passes through the top-level fee module first; which will then prepend `fee:` and cause ICS-4 to bind the top-level fee module to the `fee:transfer` port.

 Note that if the embedded application uses asynchronous acks then, the `WriteAcknowledgement` call in the application must call the fee middleware's `WriteAcknowledgement` rather than calling the ICS-4 handler's `WriteAcknowledgement` function directly.

 ```typescript